3idey/dot-poster/README.md

 - **OrderStatusUpdate** - Email notifications for status changes (shipped, delivered, etc.)
 - **Markdown Templates** - Professional email templates with order details and tracking links

-## 🎯 Usage
+## Usage

 ### For Customers
 1. Browse products at `/products`
+2. Register/login with email or Google Sign-In
-2. Add items to cart
+3. Add items to cart
-3. Checkout with Stripe or cash payment
+4. Checkout with Stripe or cash payment
-4. Track orders in profile
+5. Track orders in profile
-5. Leave reviews on purchased items
+6. Leave reviews on purchased items

 ### For Admins
 1. Access admin panel at `/admin/dashboard`